fictional creations...

 However, it's still rather odd, with multiple sections told from different perspectives, and a lengthy intellectual dialogue with a superintelligent AI....

-This story is being published in three sections in the Journal of Science Fiction and Philosophy, spread across three issues to be published during 2008; see
+This story is also being published in three sections in the Journal of Science Fiction and Philosophy, spread across three issues.

 The intro paragraph at the start of the story, setting the stage for the action of the story itself, is as follows: